InfinetyEs/Nova-Filemanager/docs/2.1/customization.md

 "Are you sure you want to deselect this file?": "¿Estas seguro de querer deseleccionar este archivo?", "Remember: The file will not be delete from your storage": "Recuerda: El archivo no será eliminado de tu disco", "Deselect": "Deseleccionar",
-"Only files below 350 Kb will be shown": "Solo se mostraran archivos con un peso menor a 350 Kb" "Filter by ...": "Filtrar por ..."
+"Only files below 350 Kb will be shown": "Solo se mostraran archivos con un peso menor a 350 Kb", "Filter by ...": "Filtrar por ...",
+"Go up": "Arriba"
 ```